13 Cairo Egypt Scams Every Tourist Should Know (I Fell for Few)

 Bills/Receipts

 Wherever you are paying for shopping or food at restaurants, you can choose to pay with cash or card.
-And when you use your credit card which most of us do, they is so much scope for them to charge higher than the actual amount.
+And when you use your credit card which most of us do, there is so much scope for them to charge higher than the actual amount.
+Most Cairo restaurants add a 12% service charge + 14% VAT automatically.
+That’s not a scam — but being charged for items you didn’t order is.
+Check the itemized bill before paying.

 To avoid getting scammed: Ask to review the charges when using a card.
 Especially on larger transactions and you should be good to use your card.
 If you see a difference ask them right away.